NCCOO/maeks_speedzones/README.md

 Installation:

-- Move maeks_speedzones into your resource folder.
+- Move "maeks_speedzones" into your resource folder.
-- Make sure you type ensure maeks_speedzones into your server.cfg
+- Make sure you type ensure maeks_speedzones into your "server.cfg"
-- Start/Restart your server | Done!
+- "Start/Restart" your server | Done!

 -----------------------------------------------------

 The script is free to use and customizable!

-5Maeks
+"5Maeks"